-In 2008, the City of Fruita requested the participation of Mesa County Libraries on a committee to plan a new community center, with the idea that the library would have a new branch location within the center.
-To build and operate the center, Fruita requested a 1% sales tax hike on the April 1, 2008 ballot.
-Although, the ballot measure failed, it was by a narrow margin.
-The sales tax increase was again put to a vote in November of 2008, when it was passed by the citizens of Fruita.
+In 2008, the City of Fruita requested the participation of Mesa County Libraries on a committee to plan a new community center with the idea that the library would have a new branch location within the center.
+To build and operate the center, Fruita requested a 1% sales tax hike on the ballot on April 1, 2008.
+Although the ballot measure failed, it was by a narrow margin.
+The sales tax increase was again put to a vote in November 2008 and was passed by the citizens of Fruita.
 The Fruita Branch Library celebrated its grand opening in the new Fruita Community Center on February 12, 2011.

 The Town of Palisade purchased the old Palisade High School building and grounds in 2008, with an eye toward creating a community center which would include several civic amenities, including a new library.
 The library was to be constructed with funds from both the Town of Palisade and Mesa County Libraries.
 When an application for state grant funding was turned down, the town was unable to contribute funds to the library’s construction.
-In 2011, MCL purchased the storefront property at 119 W. Third Street.
-The Palisade Branch Library celebrated its grand opening in that location on October 6, 2011.
+In 2011, MCL purchased the storefront property at 119 West Third Street.
+The Palisade Branch library celebrated its grand opening in that location on October 6, 2011.

 In 2016, the 970West Studio opened at Fifth and Ouray, across the street from the Central Library.
 In planning and constructing the Studio, MCL acknowledged the expanding role of public libraries as both producers and providers of content.
-The construction cost of the Studio was $1,350,000, with most of that amount coming from cash reserves, along with $250,000 from the Mesa County Public Library Foundation.
-The Studio provides recording equipment to community members for free, so that they might create unique and valuable content of local importance.
+The construction cost of the Studio was $1,350,000, with most of that amount coming from cash reserves along with $250,000 from the Mesa County Public Library Foundation.
+The Studio provides use of recording equipment to community members at no cost, allowing the creation of unique, valuable content of local importance.
 It offers a variety of classes, hosts an artist-in-residence, and is already well-used by the community.